 4. We need to have a regular Bible Reading and studying program.
 It is not so important what topic or method we are using.
 It may not even be related to our sin, but as we study the Word we feed ourselves and grow stronger in every area of our lives.
 If you don't know how to study the Bible for yourself, take our free course How To Feed Yourself.

 5. Praise and Worship are also keys.
 We need to develop our relationship with Jesus through praise and worship.
 This is not just at church meetings.
 Our lifestyle needs to be one of praise and worship.
 Sing Scripture and quality songs - even if you, like me, are not musical.
 As our desire for Jesus increases, our desire of sin decreases.

 6. As part of our war against sexual sin - or any sin - in our lives we need to develop a victory strategy.
 We need to examine when we are the weakest and look at ways to avoid or reduce the opportunity for temptation.
 Sometimes there are things that trigger the temptation for Internet pornography.
 Can we avoid them?
 Can we provide for someone of strength to be around at that time?
 What can we do?
 You know the temptation is coming...plan on how do defeat it before it comes.
 Part of our plan can be taking a course on overcoming Internet pornography like X3pure on line.
-Another part of our strategy can be installing a program like Safe Eyes on all the computers to which we have access - and let someone else set up the administrators password so we cannot change it.
+Another part of our strategy can be installing a program like Covenant Eyes on all the computers to which we have access.

 "The highway of the upright avoids evil; he who guards his way guards his life."
 Pr.
 16:17, NIV